iterative/dvc.org/content/blog/2022-05-24-local-experiments-to-cloud-with-tpi-docker.md

   Commands to run within the container's working directory.
 In this case, install the dependencies and run the training script.

-We can now call `terraform init` and `terraform apply` to provision infrastructure, sync data and code to it, set up the environment, and run the training process.
-If you'd like to tinker with this example you can [find it on GitHub](https://github.com/iterative/blog-tpi-bees/tree/docker).
+We can now call `terraform init`, `export TF_LOG_PROVIDER=INFO`, and `terraform apply` to provision infrastructure, upload our data and code, set up the cloud environment, and run the training process.
+If you'd like to tinker with this example you can
+[find it on GitHub](https://github.com/iterative/blog-tpi-bees/tree/docker).

 <admon type="tip">